MoserMichael/jscriptparse/PUX.md

 ![pux](pux.jpg) - the pyx scripting langauge and REPL shell.

-The programming language is named after Winnie the Pooh, in the Russian translation of [Boris Zahoder](https://en.wikipedia.org/wiki/Boris_Zakhoder)
+The programming language is named after Winnie-the-Pooh, in the Russian translation of [Boris Zahoder](https://en.wikipedia.org/wiki/Boris_Zakhoder)

 - the language is not typed, simple language - supposed to be used in a REPL/shell